antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     sudo apt-get install git-lfs
     git lfs install

-This will allow you to download the whole package of the code, including all the configuration files already computed and distributed in the *config_files/* subdfolders
+git-lfs will allow you to download the whole package of the code that also includes some pre-computed configuration files distributed in the *config_files/* subdfolders

-To donwload the code you can either download the zip archive from the following web-page: (this option does not download all the precomputed configuration files, however you can create them on your own and to run the following example the configuration files database is not necessary, see PREPROCESS section of this guide)
+To donwload the code you can either download the zip archive from the following web-page: (this option does not download all the precomputed configuration files, however you can create them on your own.
+Moreover, to run the following example the configuration files database is not necessary, see PREPROCESS section of this guide)

     https://github.com/antonioscalaunina/ANTI-FASc